brownrw8/great-big-example-application/README.md

 [Protractor]: https://angular.github.io/protractor/
 [Leaflet]: http://leafletjs.com/
 [DefinitelyTyped]: http://definitelytyped.org/

+## Deploy to Heroku

+Since this is a big app, you need to hack the jhipster stdout buffer size or it won't work.
+Edit file `node_modules/generator-jhipster/generator-base.js` by increasing to 2000 the buffer size

+    child.stdout = exec(buildCmd, { maxBuffer: 1024 * 500 }, cb).stdout;

+Then run the following.
+This will use the jhipster in your project's node_modules directory.

+    yo jhipster:heroku

 If you get stuck on anything, no matter how little, please let me know.
 I know how the little things are what cause the problems and I don't want you to have any problems.